::p_load(sf, tmap, tidyverse, rvest) pacman

 - by assigning multiple values to at least one of the asthetic arguments,

-- by creating multiple stand-alone maps with tmap_arrange().
+- by creating multiple stand-alone maps with tmap_arrange(), and

-In this example, small multiple choropleth maps are created by defining ncols in tm_fill()
+In this example, small multiple choropleth maps are created by assigning two variables to the visual variable (i.e. fill).

 style = "equal",